Bounce Back Loans and Liquidation

 What happens to my Bounce Back Loan if I close my company?

-Although banks are often considered secured creditors, with the owed debts fixed over company assets.
+Although banks are often considered secured creditors, the owed debts are fixed over company assets.
 However, this is not the case with a Bounce Back Loan.

-If your company does go into Liquidation, your Bounce Back Loan becomes an unsecured debt.
-Unsecured debts are different from secured debts, where creditors such as banks and factoring companies hold charges over company assets to secure their funding.
+If your company goes into Liquidation, your Bounce Back Loan becomes an unsecured debt.
+Unsecured debts are different from secured debts, where creditors like banks and factoring companies charge company assets to secure their funding.
 Unlike secured debts, unsecured debts, and their creditors don’t have substantial claims over company assets.

 Can you write a Bounce Back Loan off?